Cordele, Georgia: Arts and culture

-Cordele was featured in the eighteenth episode of the Small Town News Podcast, an improv comedy podcast that takes listeners on a fun and silly virtual trip to a small town in America each week, in which the hosts improvise scenes inspired by local newspaper stories.

 Annual cultural events

 Cordele hosts an annual Watermelon Festival each June.

 Museums and other points of interest

 In 1968 a Titan I missile was erected by the Rotary Club of Cordele at the intersection of I-75 and U.S. 280 East.

 Sports

-Cordele is home to Crisp Motorsports Park, a 3/8-mile asphalt oval.
-It is home to the annual pre-season race known as SpeedFest, which is sanctioned by the Champion Racing Association (CRA) organization and run in late January.
-The event features a 125-lap race for the CRA Jegs All-Star Tour (crate late models) and a 200-lap race for the ARCA/CRA Super Series (super late models).
+Cordele is home to Cordele Motor Speedway formerly known as Crisp Motorsports Park, a 3/8-mile asphalt oval.
+It is home to the race series known as Speed Fest, which is sanctioned by the UARA National Tour.
+The series features four 125-lap races for the UARA National Tour.
+The track also hosts the World Crown 300 for UARA.

 Education

 Crisp County School District

 The Crisp County School District holds pre-school to grade twelve, and consists of four elementary schools, a middle school, and a high school.
 The district has 266 full-time teachers and over 4,337 students.